rajatkb/Conference-Notify/Scrapper-Service/README.md

 *   main.py
 *   config.json

-The main.py will be a service that will be running as a daemon in a amazon/gcp micro instance for filling information into a Mongo NOSQL db.
-The choise of MongoDB comes from due to lack of requirement of transaction but rather faster I/O.
+The main.py will be running as a daemon in a micro instance for filling information into a Mongo NOSQL db.
+The choice of MongoDB comes from due to lack of requirement of transaction but rather faster I/O.

 #### Class files